-CUL 1050 NUTRITION AND MENU PLANNING 2 Credits 2 Class Hours
+CUL 1050 MENU PLANNING AND NUTRITION 3 Credits 3 Class Hour

-This course is designed to familiarize culinary students with basic nutritional principles and guidelines.
-Nutrients, carbohydrates, lipids, proteins, minerals, and vitamins are discussed.
-Students learn to plan meals and menus based on the above principles using nutritional guidelines as the primary basis.
+Familiarize students with basic nutritional principles and dietary requirements.
+The basic nutrients, carbohydrates, lipids, proteins, minerals, and vitamins are covered.
+Students learn to plan meals and menus for individuals and special functions using nutrition, cost, and presentation as a basis.